proplot-dev/proplot/docs/why.rst

 In matplotlib, colormaps are implemented with the `~matplotlib.colors.ListedColormap` and `~matplotlib.colors.LinearSegmentedColormap` classes.
-They are generally difficult to edit or create from scratch.
+They are generally cumbersome to edit or create from scratch.
 The `seaborn` package introduces "color palettes" to make this easier, but it would be nice to have similar features built right into the matplotlib API.